spatie/laravel-livewire-wizard/docs/usage/setting-initial-state.md

 weight: 5
 ---

+There are various ways to customize what your wizard should initially display.

 ## Starting at a specific step

 If you want to let your wizard display a specific step when it is first rendered, you can pass the step name to the `show-step` property of the wizard.